MWI today

 The research area Social Structure Analysis headed by Thomas Klein investigates many fields of society, notably demographic development, household and family structures, as well as social inequality, especially with respect to education, employment, and income distribution.
 In research, Thomas Klein focuses on health and life expectancy, migration, age, birth trends, as well as partner choice and relationship stability.

-Political Sociology, the domain of Kathia Serrano Velarde, focuses on interdisciplinary and international comparative analysis approaches to three main topics: discursive forms of political and organizational action, participatory politics and civic engagement, educational and science policy.
+Political Sociology, the domain of Kathia Serrano Velarde, uses interdisciplinary and international comparative approaches to three main topics: discursive forms of political and organizational action, participatory politics and civic engagement, educational and science policy.
 Research typically adopts a mix of qualitative and quantitative methods.

 In the research area Organizational Sociology, Markus Pohlmann undertakes studies in economic, organizational, and industrial sociology, using both quantitative and qualitative methods.
-These multi-level studies adopt both an action and structure theoretical approach with special reference to institutional analysis.
+These are based on an action-theoretical and structural approach, with special reference to institutional analysis, and are addressing multiple-level analysis.
+In his latest research project, Markus Pohlmann is examining questions of organized corruption.

-The CSI is a research centre specialized in Third Sector Research.
-The core research themes are social investments, social innovations, philanthropy, civil society, and the social economy.
+Finally, what lends the MWI a special profile is its close cooperation with the Center for Social Innovation (CSI).
+The CSI is a research centre specializing in Third Sector Research.
+The core research topics of the CSI include social investments, social innovations, philanthropy, civil society, and the social economy.
 The CSI addresses these topics in projects of national, international and comparative scope, primarily with a European focus.
-Beyond its contribution to basic research, the centre has a strong interest in interdisciplinary and action research.
+Beyond its contribution to basic research, the Centre has a strong interest in interdisciplinary and action research.

 Steffen Sigmund’s main research interests lie in the field of Cultural Sociology.
 His research deals with issues of civic engagement and volunteering in an institutionalist perspective.